leerob/next-self-host/README.md

 # Next.js Self Hosting Example

-This repository demonstrates how to deploy a Next.js app and a PostgreSQL database on a Linux Ubuntu server using Docker and Nginx.
+This repo shows how to deploy a Next.js app and a PostgreSQL database on a Linux Ubuntu server using Docker and Nginx.
 It showcases several key features of Next.js like caching, ISR, environment variables, and more.

+> [!WARNING]
+> This repo is still under development.

 ## Deployment Instructions